The Qingming Festival: A Time to Honor Ancestors and Celebrate Spring

 Also called the Pure Brightness Festival, Tomb-Sweeping Day, and Ancestors’ Day, the Qingming Festival celebrates and honors those who have passed, whether relatives, ancestors, or simply loved ones.
 Taking place 15 days after the Spring Equinox — April 4 or 5 — Qingming also sweeps in the long-awaited start of spring weather.

 So how did this holiday begin and how can you celebrate it?

 There are a few theories as to the origins of this festival.

 To honor a very loyal follower

 One says Qingming originated from the Hanshi or Cold Food Festival, three fireless days that start the day before Qingming and end the day after.
 Legend says Hanshi was established by the Duke Wen of Jin to honor loyal follower Jie Zitui.
 How loyal was he?
 Supposedly on one of their journeys after their provisions were stolen, Jie Zitui offered the flesh from his own leg to ensure the duke wouldn't starve.
+Now that's dedication.

 To change seasonal wood